© 1999 - 2010 KJA & Associates

 nationwide every weekend.

-We built their original scheduling and registration system in 1994 using the DOS
+We built their original scheduling and registration system in 1994 using the DOS version

-all information in the system is critical, and we've always been able to provide that.
+the system is critical, and we've always been able to provide that.

 NETA has a database of about 200K members, inquiries, prospects, sponsors, health

 clubs, and other industry contacts.
-They maintain over 100,000 registration records
+They maintain over 100,000 registration records and

-member requests and complete history of all member activity.
+requests and complete history of all member activity.

 The system provides registration confirmation, rosters, certificates, contracts, ASCII